Madho Patti: Relevance

 It is among those villages that have a status of IAS and IPS officers.
-The specialty of this village is that this village has so far given 47 IAS and IPS officers to the country.
-All these are presently employed in the offices of prime minister and chief ministers.
+This village has so far given 47 IAS and IPS officers to the country.
+All those were employed in the offices of prime minister and chief ministers.
 This village was in the media for many years as representatives of news channels and newspapers have been visiting this village.
-Despite being such a big specialty, this village is still beyond the eyes of the government.
-Till now, no one's eyes have gone towards this village.
+This village is still beyond the eyes of the government.

 Culture of civil service

 There are a total of 75 houses in Madho Patti village, but the number of officers who came out of this place is more than 50.
 It is not just about sons and daughters of this village, daughters-in-law are also handling the post of officers.
 Students here start preparing for the Civil Services Examination from college time itself.
 They start basic preparation from the time of college, after which they sit in the exam with complete preparation.
 Local people say that the people here see competition in the field of education and its performance is seen in their results.